subramario/Minimum_Vertex_Cover/README.md

 ## Encoding
 ![](clauses.png)

-**_Note:_** _encoding provided by the University of Waterloo, Department of Eletrical and Computer Engineering, Reza Babaee/Arie Gurfinkel_
+**_Note:_** _encoding provided by the University of Waterloo, Department of Electrical and Computer Engineering, Reza Babaee/Arie Gurfinkel_

 ## Project Setup